dshah1901/Project-49-NotOptimusPrime/README.md

 The project was executed on Windows and the instructions are for the same.

-1. Unzip the file and open Anaconda command and change directory to the root folder.
+1. Unzip the file (or clone the repo) and open Anaconda command and change directory to the root folder.

 2. Create a new envoronment on anaconda